ControlCore-Project/Mediator/README.md

 Change the value of global variable "tenant" to your preferred string such as your OSPARC ID.

 Then run the APIKeyGen.py, after replacing the value www.project-url.org with the actual URL of your project (i.e., the URL where Mediator is deployed).
+If the APIKeyGen.py is run locally, replace it with localhost instead.

 Take note of the API Key output.